angrykoala/wendigo/README.md

 **clearPlugins()**
 Removes all plugins from Wendigo.
 This will affect all newly created browsers.

-### Wendigo Browser Considerations
-While Wendigo is just a wrapper on Puppeteer, a browser in Wendigo actually represents a page, Wendigo will reuse the same Chromium instance instead of destroying and creating it again to avoid heavy performance issues in the tests.
-As a consequence, some behavior regarding multiple browsers/pages may be inconsistent.
-Likewise, closing a browser will simply close the current tab, not the whole browser.
-To achieve this, Wendigo always keep an default page open.

 ## Browser
 The Browser instance is and interface with the `page` class of Puppeteer.